Brigham Young University–Hawaii: Admissions and demographics

 LDS students pay less for tuition than non-LDS students.
 Students who have been on LDS missions and have attended LDS seminary or institute classes are also given particular consideration.
 However, LDS Church membership is not a requirement for attendance.
 Students are typically expected to have had at least a B average in high school, and an ACT score of 26 or SAT score of 1130 or above.
 Non-native English speakers must receive a 61 or higher on the IBT TOEFL (500 on the paper test), a 5.5 on IELTS, or 75+ on the Michigan language test.

-BYU-Hawaii has a higher percentage of international students than any other baccalaureate institution in the United States, with 2,039 international students from 70 different countries which comprises approximately 65% percent of total enrollment.
 Approximately 97% of the student body are LDS Church members.

 Organization

-BYU–Hawaii offers 50 bachelor's degree programs, with a 15:1 student/faculty ratio.
-The school also offers a few unique majors, including Hawaiian Studies, International Business Management, Pacific Islands Studies, and Teaching English to Speakers of Other Languages (TESOL).
+BYU–Hawaii offers 37 bachelor's degree programs, with a 16:1 student/faculty ratio.

 In Fall 2018, BYU–Hawaii restructured its academic organization from four colleges to seven faculty units.
 The programs under the former colleges were divided among the following seven faculty units: